jupdike/nitpic/README.md

 large galleries.)
 - **You own and pay for your images to be published**.
 You pay Amazon (or Azure, or anything that can put buckets (folders corresponding to an album) of static files on the public internet.)
 I do not touch your data.
-You can change to use any service you like.
-(If you fork and get that working, I would love to know about it.)
+You can switch to any service you like, any time you like.
+(If you fork Nitpic and get that working, I would love to know about it.)
-- **Independent image hosting**: host your blog or website on any service, and embed your galleries there using JavaScript, then host your images for cheap wherever that makes sense.
+- **Independent image hosting**: host your blog or website on any service, and embed your galleries there using JavaScript, then host your images for cheap wherever that makes sense, whether it is the same service, or yet another service.
 - **Open source**: just fork Nitpic and make it do what you want, if it is not to your liking.